 • Cinnamon Rolls – Store-bought cinnamon roll dough is our secret weapon to make this recipe a breeze.
 We love Grand’s cinnamon rolls, but any brand you like best will work.

 • Apples – We recommend using baking apples that are just a little tart and perfectly crisp.
-Sweeter apples such as Gala or Fuji which are meant for snacking are likely to turn to mush as they cook.
+Sweeter apples such as Gala or Fuji meant for snacking are likely to turn to mush as they cook.
 Our favorite options for this recipe are Honeycrisp and Granny Smith!

 • Cinnamon – Our favorite warm spice, cinnamon just screams fall and makes every bite taste like a freshly baked apple crisp